Simple turn latch

 If it doesn’t: If the hatch rattles or leaks air, adjust the strike or weatherstripping before calling the job done.

 Usually, if access control is appropriate and the hatch can still be opened by authorized people.
-In commercial spaces, confirm access and safety requirements before changing lock style.
+In commercial spaces, confirm access, key control, fire-rating, and safety requirements before changing lock style.

 The latch may be too short, the strike may be misaligned, or the hatch may be warped.
 Fix alignment before installing a stronger lock.